axone-protocol/docs/docs/whitepaper/data-spaces.md

 2.	**Governance mechanisms** to make these rules evolve
 3.	**Interfaces** to create, modify and interact with the Data Space

 A new knowledge created from different shared resources within a data space can then feed any applications.
-These applications are not part of the data space and have there own governance.
+These applications are not part of the data space and have their own governance.
 They can be either a web2.0 or web3.0 application.

 ### 1. A bundle of rights and rules